Subscribe to our mailing list

 In India the standard voltage is 230 V and the frequency is 50 Hz.
 You can use your electric appliances in India, if the standard voltage in your country is in between 220 – 240 V. This is the case in the UK, Europe, Australia and most of Asia and Africa.

 Guides will expect a tip.
-Sampan’s tipping guidelines recommend a $5 tip per day per guest for guides.
-If you decide to tip the guide, please also tip the driver (of car and/or boat) if you have one.
+Sampan’s tipping guidelines recommend a USD 5 tip per day per guest for guides.
+If you decide to tip the guide, please also consider tipping the driver (of car and/or boat) if you have one.
 We suggest you tip your driver half of whatever you tip your guide.

 Homosexuality is legal in India.
 However same-sex marriage is still illegal.
 Indian society remains conservative.
 This includes attitudes to LGBTQ+ people, which can be less accepting than the West.
 There is a risk of harassment and discrimination, especially outside of big cities.